Aymane-dihaj/Aymane-dihaj/README.md

 ## Hi There, Welcome to my Github profile!

-Enthusiastic Frontend Developer in the Making
+Creative Frontend developer

 ## About Me

 Hey there!
-I'm on a mission to become a skilled FullStack developer and create awesome user experiences.
+I'm a Frontend developer.
 My journey involves a lot of learning, experimenting, and a dash of coffee.

 ## Tech Stack

-- **Languages:** C, C++, HTML, CSS, JavaScript
+  **C, C++, HTML, CSS, JavaScript, React, Bootstrap, Tailwind, Redux, firebase, docker**
-- **Learning:** React, Vue.js, Tailwind
 - **Tools:** Git, VS Code, Browser DevTools